-During this phase, we train every employee who will use the software before releasing it publicly.
+We train every employee who will use the software during this phase before releasing it publicly.
 Then, depending on the project’s complexity, the software is launched at once or in stages.

-Maintenance, the final stage of bespoke software development, is essential to ensure the product runs smoothly.
-Maintenance is an excellent benefit of bespoke software as it means we can continue to support our clients beyond deployment.
+The final stage of bespoke software development – maintenance – is essential to ensure the product runs smoothly.
+Maintenance is an excellent benefit of custom software as it means we can continue to support our clients beyond deployment.

-Here at Lightflows, we pride ourselves on our long-standing relationships with our clients, primarily thanks to our maintenance services.
-Once we launch our clients’ products, we are on hand to continue to take care of them, guaranteeing quality for years to come.
+Here at Lightflows, we pride ourselves on our long-standing relationships with our clients.
+Our ongoing maintenance services mean we are on hand to continue to take care of their product, guaranteeing quality for years to come.